 Rough 47/8A bridge-link.

-The proposed Decommissioning Programme (DP) includes full removal of the Rough AD platform, the Rough AP platform, the bridge link and risers (Figure 1).
+The proposed Decommissioning Programmes (DPs) include full removal of the Rough AD platform, the Rough AP platform, the bridge link and risers (Figure 1).
 The subsea infrastructure will be included in a future Decommissioning Programme.

 Once preparation for removal has been carried out, the removal of the infrastructure will be undertaken in two phases: